AdKats/AdKats/README.md

     Logger</a>
 </p>
 <p>
-    The BF3 only version of stat logger can be used with AdKats too, but it limits some of the functionality.
+    The BF3 only version of stat logger CAN be used with AdKats if you don't want to lose your old data, but is not advised.
 </p>
 <h4>3.
 Web Request Access</h4>
 <p>
     AdKats uses web statistics and requests to manage players types, hack detection, user lists, and updates.
     The list of domains/sub-domains AdKats must be able to access for proper function are documented below in the "Web Requests" section.
+Whitelist these domains in your layer firewall if they cannot be accessed.
 </p>
 <HR>
 <p>